Code-Institute-Submissions/handcrafted-heart/README.md

 * To get the AWS secret keys for the AWS S3 Storage you have to have an AWS account to get access for the S3 Storage.
 Follow the instructions on [these pages](https://docs.aws.amazon.com/s3/index.html).
 * Disable collectstatic is set to 1 because it means that since I´m using static on S3, Heroku will not try and upload the static files.
 * To use the email functionality called Gmail SMTP, follow the instructions from [these pages](https://docs.djangoproject.com/en/3.0/ref/settings/#email-backend) and even more detailed [here](https://medium.com/@_christopher/how-to-send-emails-with-python-django-through-google-smtp-server-for-free-22ea6ea0fb8e).
-* To get the Stripe keys follow the instructions from the [Stripe](https://stripe.com/docs/payments) documents.
+* To get the Stripe keys follow the instructions from the [Stripe](https://stripe.com/docs/payments) documents, and use Stripe´s test functionality.

 * With all these steps gone through you can run this command in your terminal: `python manage.py makemigrations` and then run `python3 manage.py migrate` to migrate the database models, which will allow you access to the data models from the backend.
 * After the migrations you can create your superuser account in your new database by running the command `python manage.py createsuperuser` which creates an adminstrator for the application.